 In the early 1980s, when the American music underground consisted mainly of first-wave punk leftovers and hardcore bands in infancy, Boston quartet Mission Of Burma was scaring unsuspecting showgoers with wild stage antics and an unseen tape manipulator lurking in the shadows.
 Not only was the band a forefather of American art-punk, it also preceded many of its peers in reforming before it became de facto for long broken-up bands to cash in on nostalgia.
-To really drive their point home, the members of Mission Of Burma not only reunited, but also are still together, having released twice as much studio material now as during the band's original conception.
-Prior to Mission Of Burma's Friday show at the High Noon Saloon, The A.V.
+To really drive their point home, the members of Mission Of Burma not only reunited, but also are still together, having released twice as much studio material now than during the band's original conception.
+Prior to Mission Of Burma's two shows at Bowery Ballroom Jan.
+29-30, The A.V.
 Club spoke with drummer Peter Prescott about playing with Shellac bassist Bob Weston, singing 25-year-old lyrics, and why you’ll never hear a Burma song at a Red Sox game.

 The A.V.
 Club: You have now been a band twice as long as you were during your initial run.
 Do you feel more like a “real” band now than you did back in the early 1980s?